User Guide

 Depth (0-100%)

 Maximum modulation amount.
-This is scaled by the envelope follower output, so actual depth varies with input dynamics.
+This is scaled by the envelope follower output and the built-in baseline motion floor, so actual depth varies with input dynamics without disappearing completely on quieter material.

 Shape